 The East Asia Department (EAD) at Staatsbibliothek zu Berlin – Stiftung Preussischer Kulturbesitz was established as an independent unit in 1922.

-The present collection is governed by the profile of the Special Subject Collection (Sondersammelgebiet, SSG; 1951-2015), as defined by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
+The collection is governed by the profile of the Special Subject Collection (Sondersammelgebiet, SSG; 1951-2015), as it was defined by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).

 Within the federal system of German libraries, the EAD provides nationwide library services and national licenses.
 Especially, by acting as the control centre for the Blauer Leihverkehr (BL - named after the blue-coloured paper order slips), the EAD practices a direct long-distance interlibrary loan for literature in languages of the region.
 This service is being organized and handled as an inter-institutional contract between the EAD and the respective specialized institutions at universities or other scholarly, academic and scientific institutions.

 The portal CrossAsia provides access to digital resources for scientific and scholarly information in the field of Asian Studies.
 Within the project Specialised Information Service Asia the platform CrossAsia is financially supported by the German Research Foundation.

 In case of any questions, the EAD's staff will be happy to assist you.